minagergis/fleet-managment-reservation-api/README.md

 ?trip_id='' => trip ID (required)
 ?passenger_name='' => string Name (required)
 ```
-* response should be like
+* Response should be like
 ```
 status : 200
 [ {